Skip to main content

 Enhanced content upgrades

-Content upgrades convert at 2-5x the rate of generic "join our newsletter" popups because they're directly relevant to what the reader is already interested in.
+Content upgrades convert better than generic "join our newsletter" popups because they are directly relevant to what the reader is already interested in.
 The more specific the upgrade, the higher the conversion rate.

 Exclusive expanded guides